macgregor/html_to_epub/README.md

 ##CSS Selector Limitations
-Soemtimes the css selecot doesnt quite get the job done.
+Soemtimes the css selector doesnt quite get the job done.
 In these situations you can extend the [HtmlCallbacks](lib/callbacks.py) class to have the program execute custom logic after running the css selector. the HtmlCallback base class has documentation on the expectations for how to use these functions you can see an example below
 ```python
 from lib.callbacks import HtmlCallbacks